TosbackCgusBridge-Bot/CGUs-versions/Sparkpeople/Privacy Policy.md

 *   Having Trouble Getting Your SparkPeople Emails?
 *   Site/Technical Help (forum)
 *   How to Close Your SparkPeople Account
-*   Acupuncture Center Resources
+*   Pilates Equipment Resources

-Stay in Touch With SparkPeople **Tune In to a Healthier You**
+Stay in Touch With SparkPeople **Thanksgiving Survival Guide**

-Learn some surprising facts about America's TV habits, and healthy things you can do _without_ watching the tube.
+Start planning now!
+Here's what you need to know so that the only thing you're 'adding on' during this holiday is joy.

 Read More

+*   Pantry staples
+*   How do you fight boredom on the treadmill?
+*   Feeling Embarrassed at the Gym..
 *   Keeping fruits and veggies fresh
-*   Whats the 1st thing you noticed w/your weightloss?
 *   Describe the last time you felt proud of yourself.
-*   Pantry staples
-*   Healthy snack ideas for under 100 calories?

-View Demo **Hip Flexor**
+View Demo **Forward Lunges**
-Strong hips and abs can improve your overall balance. **Beef and Blue Sandwich**
+Lunges are one of the best ways to tone your glutes.
+Are you performing yours correctly? **Stepfanie's Quinoa-Black Bean Casserole**
-Submitted By: **CHEF\_MEG**
+Submitted By: **SP\_STEPF**

-So good, you'll think someone brought home takeout!
+An experiment with leftovers yield a delightful, filling vegetarian meal.
 Full Recipe

 Search Over 200k Healthy Recipes:  Search Get deals by email Get a personalized diet and fitness plan, great newsletters, post to our message boards, and even your own personal SparkPage!